-Any validator without a per-validator recipient set will fall back to a
+Any validator without a per-validator recipient set will fall back to the

-- the keymanager API per-validator suggested fee recipient
+- The keymanager API per-validator suggested fee recipient

 nimbus_beacon_node --suggested-fee-recipient=0x70E47C843E0F6ab0991A3189c28F2957eb6d3842 suggests to the execution client that

-If this Nimbus node has two validators, one of which has its own suggested fee recipient via the keymanager API and the other does not, the former would use its own per-validator suggested fee cipient while the latter would fall back to
+If this Nimbus node has two validators, one of which has its own suggested fee recipient via the keymanager API and the other does not, the former would use its own per-validator suggested fee recipient, while the latter would fall back to

 The configured fee recipient for every validator is logged at startup: